ThatRoyalBeast/ThatRoyalBeast/README.md

   <p>Art thiefs and people who trace and post it publicly.</p>
   <p>If you enjoy Generative Artificial Intelligence media.</p>
   <p>Silence equals awkward.</p>
+  <p>You think me being vocal about my boundaries and what i want for myself is me being mean.</p>
   <p>Homophobic, Sexist, Racist, Pedophiles, Zoophiles.</p>
   <p>Darkshippers that do not want to change in the future (i'm fully aware it may take time, and that's okay).</p>
   <p>Looks down on straight people such as myself.</p>